awsdocs/amazon-ec2-user-guide/doc_source/requesting-ebs-volume-modifications.md

 ## Modify an EBS volume using Elastic Volumes<a name="modify-ebs-volume"></a>

+**Considerations**
+Keep the following in mind when modifying volumes:
++ You can't cancel a volume modification request after it has been submitted\.
-You can only increase volume size\.
-You can increase or decrease volume performance\.
-If you are not changing the volume type, then volume size and performance modifications must be within the limits of the current volume type\.
-If you are changing the volume type, then volume size and performance modifications must be within the limits of the target volume type\.
++ You can only increase volume size\.
+You can't decrease volume size\.
++ You can increase or decrease volume performance\.
++ If you are not changing the volume type, then volume size and performance modifications must be within the limits of the current volume type\.
+If you are changing the volume type, then volume size and performance modifications must be within the limits of the target volume type

-**Note**
-You can't cancel or undo a volume modification request after it has been submitted\.
++ If you change the volume type from `gp2` to `gp3`, and you do not specify IOPS or throughput performance, Amazon EBS automatically provisions either equivalent performance to that of the source `gp2` volume, or the baseline `gp3` performance, whichever is higher\.

+  For example, if you modify a 500 GiB `gp2` volume with 250 MiB/s throughput and 1500 IOPS to `gp3` without specifying IOPS or throughput performance, Amazon EBS automatically provisions the `gp3` volume with 3000 IOPS \(baseline `gp3` IOPS\) and 250 MiB/s \(to match the source `gp2` volume throughput\)\.

 To modify an EBS volume, use one of the following methods\.